Texas Research and Development Tax Credit Summary

-Beginning with tax returns filed after January 1st, 2014 (for tax years ended in 2013), Taxpayers in Texas can claim the R&D Tax Credit to offset a portion of their franchise tax or use it towards a sales and use tax exemption on the purchase or lease of depreciable tangible personal property used in qualified research in Texas.
-Some highlights of the Texas R&D Tax Credit include:
+Yes.
+Beginning with tax returns filed after January 1st, 2014 (for tax years ended in 2013), Taxpayers in Texas state can claim the Research Development (R&D) Tax Credit to offset a portion of their franchise tax or use it towards a sales and use tax exemption on the purchase or lease of depreciable tangible personal property used in qualified research in Texas.
+Some highlights of the Texas Research and Development Tax Credit include:

-- Unused credits can be carried forward for up-to 20 years.
+• Unused credits can be carried forward for up-to 20 consecutive report years.

-- The sales and use tax exemption will be effective for activities beginning after January 1st, 2014.
+• The sales and use tax exemption is effective for activities beginning after January 1st, 2014.

 Texas R&D Tax Credit Case Study